Tamschi/flourish/isoprenoid/README.md

-# Isoprenoid
+# `isoprenoid`

-*Isoprenoid* is the signals runtime framework backing *Flourish*.
+`isoprenoid` is the signals runtime framework backing *flourish*.

-Distinct major versions of *Flourish* are compatible as long as they use the same version of *Isoprenoid*.
+Distinct major versions of *flourish* are compatible as long as they use the same version of `isoprenoid`.